 DEW serves all South Carolinians through our SC Works Centers, members of the American Job Center network.
 While the focus of its programs and activities continues to be helping priority populations, such as Veterans and spouses; youth with barriers to employment; adults and youth with disabilities; ex-offenders; homeless, long-term unemployed and low-income individuals, outreach efforts to other target populations are being expanded.
-DEW employs a Strategic Partnerships Coordinator within the Workforce and Economic Development - Innovations division to improve communication and cooperation between WIOA staff, the Office of Equal Opportunity, outside community groups, and the SC Works system.
+Within the Workforce Development division, the Strategic Partnerships Department works to improve communication and cooperation between WIOA staff, the Office of Equal Opportunity, outside community groups, and the SC Works system.